MaximCamilleri/Basic-Linux-Shell/README.md

 Command      | Funciton
 -------------|-------------
 `exit`| Exits the shell
 `<VarName>=<Value>` | This is the shell variable creation system.
-To create a variable the user provides a name on the LHS and a value on the RHS.
+To create a variable, the user provides a name on the LHS and a value on the RHS.
 The value can be a string if the delimiting characters are escaped.
 This can be done with \ for one character, or “ ” for multiple.
 `Echo` | Prints out the tokens following it to the terminal.
 Can also be used with variables `Cd` | Used to change the current working directory.
-`showvar` | Can be ran with or without a variable name following the command.
+`showvar` | Can be run with or without a variable name following the command.
 If a variable name is provided, then the command will print the value of the variable.
-If no variable is provided the function will retrieve all variables in the environment.
+If no variable is provided, the function will retrieve all variables in the environment.
 `Export` | Sets a shell variable as an environment variable `Unset` | Requires a variable name to follow it.
-Deletes the variable form the shell.
+Deletes the variable from the shell.
 `Showenv` | Works the same as ‘showvar’ but for environment variables.
 `Source` | Takes as input a file path containing a series of commands.
 Executes the commands in the file using the shell.
-`Popd` | Works in context of the directory stack.
+`Popd` | Works in the context of the directory stack.
 Removes the last pushed directory from the stack, updating the current directory.
-`Pushd` | Works in context of the directory stack and takes a path as a parameter.
+`Pushd` | Works in the context of the directory stack and takes a path as a parameter.
 Sets the path to the current directory and pushes it to the directory stack.
 `Dirs` | Prints the directory stack.